kwilteam/docs/docs/node/admin/kwil-admin/node/index.md

 sidebar_label: "node"
 id: "kwil-admin-node"
 title: "kwil-admin node"
-description: "The `node` command is used to control a running Kwil node via its authenticated RPC service."
+description: "The `node` command is used to get information about a running Kwil node."
 ---

-The `node` command is used to control a running Kwil node via its authenticated RPC service.
+The `node` command is used to get information about a running Kwil node.

 ### Options